TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/Fluid.rst

 The translation ViewHelper in Extbase
 =====================================

-In Extbase the translation file can be automatically detected.
+In Extbase, the translation file can be detected automatically.
 It is therefore possible to omit the language file prefix.

 .. code-block:: html